 For each perfect gift of thine to our race so freely given, graces human and divine, flowers of earth and buds of heaven.
 Lord of all, to thee we raise this our joyful hymn of praise.

-Words

-Folliott Sandford Pierpoint (1835-1917)

-Music

-John Rutter

-After all have made their Communion, we stand to sing the hymn igh in the heavens, eternal God, your goodness in full glory shines: your truth shall break through every cloud that veils and darkens your designs.
+WordsFolliott Sandford Pierpoint (1835-1917) MusicJohn Rutter igh in the heavens, eternal God, your goodness in full glory shines: your truth shall break through every cloud that veils and darkens your designs.